Nefyn: 20th century and after

 Nefyn & District Golf Club was formed in 1907.
 The course added a further 9 holes in 1912 and a third set of 9 holes in 1933.
 The current course is made up of a front ten with a choice of two back eights.
 It is set high on the sea cliffs of the narrow peninsula overlooking Porthdinllaen bay.

 Since 1929, Nefyn has played host to a Beach Mission, which runs for two weeks at the beginning of August each year.

 Nefyn football club, Nefyn United F.C., was formed in 1932 and has enjoyed some success over the years, winning numerous league titles.
 At present, the senior team competes in the Welsh Alliance League: it was promoted from the Gwynedd League in 2005–06.

 During the Second World War, the Royal Air Force built a Chain Home radar station to the south-west of Nefyn.

 In 1977, the Llŷn Maritime Museum was opened in the Church of St Mary by a group of volunteers.
 It closed in 2000 on grounds of health and safety, but was redeveloped from 2007 and reopened in 2014.

 The area has a history of earth tremors and landslides.
 A tremor in the area on 12 December 1940 was reported by the Cambrian News as having caused two fatalities including John Thomas of Nefyn who died of a heart attack.
 On 19 July 1984, an earthquake measuring 5.4 on the Richter scale had an epicentre near Nefyn.
 This was one of the strongest tremors recorded in Britain in recent times but caused little structural damage.
 A fatal landslide occurred at Y Lôn Gam on 2 January 2001.
 On 19 April 2021, a landslide resulted in a cliff collapse, which affected gardens in Rhodfa'r Môr, but there were no casualties.
 A further landslide on 29 October 2021 blocked vehicular access to the beach at Y Lôn Gam and the adjacent cliff path was closed.

 Nefyn is twinned with Puerto Madryn, a town in Chubut Province in Argentina (see Welsh settlement in Argentina).

 Demographics

 Welsh language

 According to the 2011 Census, Nefyn is the community with the 28th highest percentage of Welsh speakers in Wales.
 74.2% of residents aged three and over reported being able to speak Welsh in the 2011 Census, as compared to 77.9% reporting being able to do so in the 2001 Census.
+In the 2021 census, 73.1% of respondents reported being able to speak Welsh.

 Governance

 There are two Nefyn electoral wards (Nefyn and Morfa Nefyn).
-The population of Nefyn Ward at the 2011 census was 1,373.
+The population of Nefyn Ward at the 2011 census was 1,373, and at the 2021 census it was 1,290.